Line 3 (Athens Metro)

-Line 3 provides a direct albeit infrequent service between the Port of Piraeus with the Athens International Airport, a journey that takes up to 59 minutes.
+Line 3 provides a direct service every 36 minutes between the Port of Piraeus with the Athens International Airport, a journey that takes up to 59 minutes.
 The line between Dimotiko Theatro and Doukissis Plakentias is underground, and the shared section with the Athens Suburban Railway towards the Airport is a surface-level median of the A6 and A64 motorways.